 If you interact with other people, and who doesn’t, at some point, you’ll encounter conflict.
-In this episode, I help you understand how conflict comes about, how some conflict is good and some is bad, and what the consequences of conflict can be.
-In the next episode, I’ll help you determine the best way to manage conflict.
+In this article, I help you understand how conflict comes about, how some conflict is good and some is bad, and what the consequences of conflict can be.
+In the next article, I’ll help you determine the best way to manage conflict.

 Conflict is inevitable, unless you’re a hermit I suppose.
 People, even well-meaning people, often disagree.
 This applies to groups of virtually any size or kind, put people together, and eventually there WILL be conflict.
 This isn’t necessarily bad.
 In fact, to an extent, conflict is one of the main reasons for working in groups.
 The right sort of conflict, managed in the right way, is actually quite useful.
 To understand why, let’s start by talking about the sources of conflict.

 Conflict comes from diversity.
 If we were all clones, exactly alike in every way, there wouldn’t be conflict.
 Conflict comes from our differences.
 Diversity leads to different perspectives, opinions, biases, and ways of thinking and knowing, among other things.
 These differences often lead to conflict.
 As I just said, conflict isn’t bad … it can be a good thing.
 In fact, groups are often purposely put together based on diversity and the ability to bring different perspectives and knowledge to bear on a problem; the diversity can lead to better outcomes.
 This, however, depends on three things, the type of conflict, the extent of the conflict, and the management of the conflict.